Carlos Santana Player Props: Pirates vs. Rockies

 Carlos Santana At The Plate

-- In 32 games played this season, he has hit a homer in two of them.
+- He has gone deep in two of 34 games played this season, and in 1.4% of his plate appearances.

-- Santana has had an RBI in 13 games this season (40.6%), including five multi-RBI outings (15.6%).
-He has also driven home three or more of his team's runs in two contests.
+- In 13 games this season (38.2%), Santana has picked up an RBI, and in five of those games (14.7%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.